ngphuocbaotrung/EDA-10-years-assets/README.md

 The analysis simulates investing **1€ per day** into each asset starting from 2015, and visualises the investment value growth using Python and Jupyter Notebook.
-I use the data from Yahoo Finance with the close price
+I use the data from Yahoo Finance with the close price The next 5 years are predicted with Prophet methods.

 ## 📊 Features
 - Daily investment strategy simulation